lynxoskar/data_mesh/presentation.md

 ### Future is here
-'*Every member will be limited only by discovery, vision, taste, curiosity, creativity.*'
+'*Every member will be limited only by curiosity, vision, taste, and creativity.*'

----
+--

 If data products are not available when AI-powered tools become commonplace and potentially customized for specific companies, several significant challenges and missed opportunities could arise: